neondatabase/neon/docs/rfcs/034-storage-controller-restarts.md

 The final start-up step is to update the `leader` database table as described in the [Database Table For Leader Synchronization](database-table-for-leader-synchronization) section.
 If this step fails, the storage controller process exits.

 Note that no row will exist in the `leaders` table for the first graceful restart.
-In that case, update the `leader` table and perform with the pre-existing start-up procedure (i.e. build observed state by querying pageservers).
+In that case, force update the `leader` table
+(without the WHERE clause) and perform with the pre-existing start-up procedure (i.e. build observed state by querying pageservers).

 [1] The API call might fail because there's no storage controller running (i.e. [restart](#storage-controller-crash-or-restart)), so we don't want to extend the unavailability period by much.
 We still want to retry since that's not the common case.